enright/liftA-syntax/README.md

 ## Functions of x Returning x

 These properties and functions have been added to Function.prototype so that they can be used to automatically "lift" functions into arrows.
-For arrows that are not asynchronous, you can simply write functions that take tuples and _return tuples_, or that take a value and _return a value_, and compose them along with asynchronous arrows such as those found in lifta-dynamo or lifta-s3.
+For arrows that are not asynchronous, you can simply write functions that take tuples and _return tuples_, or that take a value and _return a value_, and compose them along with asynchronous arrows such as those found in lifta-dynamodb or lifta-s3.

 This makes your functions very simple and very _testable_.